woolweaver-bid/tweetStats/README.md

   * Pi-hole

     - install Pi-hole (https://install.pi-hole.net)
-    - `api_path` = Path to `http://pi.hole/admin/api.php` of Pi-Hole (if you're running this script from the machine running Pi-hole that URL should work)
+    - `api_path` = Path to `http://pi.hole/admin/api.php` of Pi-Hoe (if you're running this script from the machine running Pi-hole that URL should work)

   * Twitter